 Quartz variations for each application

 Despite what it might look like, not all quartz materials are the same.
 The most common composition of quartz is of 84% to 95% rock and silica, 2% to 14% polyester resin, 1% organic pigments and 1% catalysts.
 However, manufacturers such as Silestone – specialising in quartz surfaces – develop their own percentages and compositions, which allows for different types of surfaces for countertops, flooring or lining, depending on the needs and characteristics of each project.

 Encimera Silestone color Ariel, autor Jodie Johnson

-Quartz is undoubtedly prevailing on the market as the most in-demand material.
-Kitchen, bathroom and interior decor design have an increasing need for materials renowned for their hardness, resistance, and versatility – essential qualities for such surfaces.
+Quartz is undoubtedly prevailing in the market as the most in demand material.
+Kitchen, bathroom and interior decor design have and increasing need for materials that are renowned for their hardness, resistance and versatility – essential qualities for such surfaces.

 If you likes this article, you can’t miss our free guide!